 If you care about hearing safety

-Focus on the hearing‑safety and exposure pieces.
-Compare their examples to your own listening habits—commutes, workouts, rehearsals, and events—and note where your routine might push you into higher‑risk exposure time.
+Focus on the hearing‑safety and tinnitus pieces.
+Compare their examples to your own listening habits — commutes, workouts, rehearsals, and events — and note where your routine might push you into higher‑risk exposure time.

 If you record or mix audio

-Read the guides on room acoustics and distance, then experiment with microphone placement while watching the meter.
+Read the guides on room acoustics and soundproofing, then experiment with microphone placement while watching the meter.
 Small changes in position can have a bigger impact than many plug‑in tweaks.

 Revisiting